➥ Loading Saint Helena Island Info

 28th July 2022

-Earthquakes are extremely rare on St Helena, but are not unknown.
-None has ever resulted in loss of life or even serious injury.
+No earthquake has ever resulted in loss of life or even serious injury.
 The most recent that was widely noticed by the general population was in September 1975:

 Various people reported an earth tremor on the island last Wednesday evening in Longwood, Sandy Bay and Jamestown.
 According to one report, at about 11:30pm the person concerned felt as if a giant hand took hold of his house and shook it from end to end.
-This tremor was said to last approximately 5 seconds.{h}
+This tremor was said to last approximately 5 seconds.{i}

 The Records list various earthquakes that were felt here (table, right).
 Apparently the one in September 1817 lasted 16-18 seconds, during which time it shook houses and rang church bells.
 Writing in 1844, Lucia Elizabeth Abell (née Balcombe a.k.a.
 ‘Betsy’, a family close to Napoleon), describes this earthquake in ‘Recollections of the Emperor Napoleon on the Island of St Helena’ thus: